paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-313-commercial-motor-vehicle-operators.md

 (1) **Controlled substance violations.—** — The Secretary shall disqualify from operating a commercial motor vehicle for life an individual who uses a commercial motor vehicle in committing a felony involving manufacturing, distributing, or dispensing a controlled substance, or possession with intent to manufacture, distribute, or dispense a controlled substance.

-(2) **Human trafficking violations.—** — The Secretary shall disqualify from operating a commercial motor vehicle for life an individual who uses a commercial motor vehicle in committing a felony involving an act or practice described in paragraph (9) of section 103 of the Trafficking Victims Protection Act of 2000 ([22 U.S.C.
+(2) **Human trafficking violations.—** — The Secretary shall disqualify from operating a commercial motor vehicle for life an individual who uses a commercial motor vehicle in committing a felony involving an act or practice described in paragraph (9) 11 See References in Text note below. of section 103 of the Trafficking Victims Protection Act of 2000 ([22 U.S.C.
 7102(9)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102/9&num=0&edition=prelim)).

 **(e) Serious Traffic Violations.—**